Schedule of Events

 Visit the Local Transportation website for more information and a detailed schedule.

-Class Agent and Class Fund Director Reception
+Class Agents and Class Fund Directors Reception

 In gratitude for your volunteer service and to provide a space to connect over your support of the college, we invite class agents, class fund directors, and their guests to a casual reception in the Global Event Room, located on the north end of the first floor of the Humanities and Social Studies Center (HSSC).